xairy/raw-gadget/dummy_hcd/README.md

 ```

 Note:
-The updating script applies the patches from `patches/`.
+The updating script will revert the locally applied patches.
-You might need to revert them to build Dummy HCD/UDC against a modern kernel.